TacticalTrainingTeam/TTT_PartnerMod/addons/tagging/README.md

 ttt_pm_tagging
 ===================

 Adds Community Logos to ACE-Tagging.
-New Classname `ttt_pm_tagging_spraypaint` added.
+New Item `ttt_pm_tagging_spraypaint` added.
+All Community Logos are made and owned by their respective communities.